ccoutant/gabi-stage/docsrc/elf/03-sheader.rst

 and alignment padding in addition to compressed data bytes.

-A compression header’s ``ch_type`` member specifies the compression algoritm employed, as shown in the following table.
+A compression header’s ``ch_type`` member specifies the compression algorithm employed, as shown in the following table.

 .. table:: ELF Compression Types, ``ch_type``
    :width: 50%